Judith Lorei, President

 Carol Coan, Director

-Carol is the co-founder of Green Burial Massachusetts and an anthropologist with a special interest in what we do with our bodies after death.
-She resurrected the Funeral Consumers Alliance of Western Massachusetts in 2008 and was a board member for six years.
-Most of her work these days relates to one or more of what she refers to as “the four Ds”—dying, death, disposal and decomposition.
+Carol is co-founder of Green Burial Massachusetts and an end of life educator.
+She is an anthropologist with a special interest in what we do with our bodies after death (PhD UMass, 2008).
+She resurrected the Funeral Consumers Alliance of Western Massachusetts in 2002 and served as its President for many years and later as a member of the Board.
+Carol’s work these days relates to one or more of what she refers to as “the four Ds”—dying, death, disposal and decomposition.

 Candace Currie, Director

-Candace is the director of planning and cemetery development at Mount Auburn Cemetery in Cambridge and Watertown, MA.
-She began her cemetery experience as a volunteer in 1995 in the horticulture department mapping some of the 5000+ trees throughout the 175 acres in 1995.
-She is a director (secretary) of the Green Burial Council, which is an environmental certification organization setting the standard for green burial in North America offering environmental certificates for funeral homes, cemeteries and product manufacturers.
-She holds a Master of Arts in Landscape Design from the Conway School of Landscape Design of western Massachusetts.
+Candace is the former Director of Planning and Cemetery Development at Mount Auburn Cemetery in Cambridge and Watertown, MA.
+She began her Mount Auburn career as a volunteer in the mid-1990s mapping some of the 5,000+ trees throughout 175 acres.
+She left Mount Auburn in March, 2018 to dedicate her time to establishing green burial grounds throughout Massachusetts.
+She sits on two boards related to green burials: Green Burial Council, which is an environmental certification organization setting the standard for green burial in North America and offering environmental certificates for funeral homes, cemeteries and product manufacturers; and Green Burial Massachusetts.